anpham6/squared/README.md

     chrome.saveAsWebPage({ // default is false
         removeUnusedStyles: true, // Use only when you are not switching classnames with JavaScript
         productionRelease: true, // Ignore local url rewriting and load assets using absolute paths
-        preserveCrossOrigin: true // Ignore downloading assets hosted on other hostnames (http://) });
+        preserveCrossOrigin: true // Ignore downloading a local copy of assets hosted on other domains });
 </script>
 ```